greenplum-db/gpdb-archive/gpdb-doc/markdown/ref_guide/config_params/guc-list.html.md

 ## <a id="check_function_bodies"></a>check\_function\_bodies

-When set to off, disables validation of the function body string during `CREATE FUNCTION`.
-Disabling validation is occasionally useful to avoid problems such as forward references when restoring function definitions from a dump.
+When set to off, deactivates validation of the function body string during `CREATE FUNCTION`.
+Deactivating validation is occasionally useful to avoid problems such as forward references when restoring function definitions from a dump.

 |Value Range|Default|Set Classifications|
 |-----------|-------|-------------------|